Transfers from other universities for first-cycle, second-cycle and long-cycle Master-level studies 2025/2026

 • Phase 1 (05.06.2025 00:00 – 11.09.2025 23:59)

-Academic areas: humanities and social science
+Academic areas: humanities and social sciences

 Academic fields: history, political science, sociology, cultural studies, and literature